 The other reason this is a difficult age group to analyze is that we have different expectations of them than other people, some that are perhaps difficult to qualify.
 We expect our midlevel employees to assume a greater degree of leadership and responsibility in the office, both vocally and by example.
 If you see that someone's Facebook profile is full of curse words or sexual innuendo, you might be worried that they would set a poor example in the office, or that their presence might be toxic for your culture.
 Again, we see that our analysis might be less forgiving for midlevel employees.

 In essence, mid-level employees who are in their thirties and forties will probably have a much smaller social media footprint than their younger entry-level millennial counterparts.
 Yet, because we imbue these candidates with higher expectations for leadership and maturity, we should analyze their social media background checks with a greater degree of scrutiny and caution.

 Additionally, whatever you might deem relevant, it is important that you do everything you can to remain consistent across each position and seniority level to ensure you are looking at candidates the same way.
-Which is why Fama has made consistency a key part of its automated process with the upcoming release of customizable "Flag Kits" that allow businesses to carve out role specific screening that matches what your company has deemed relevant.
+Which is why Fama has made consistency a key part of its automated process with the upcoming release of customizable criteria that allow businesses to carve out role specific screening that matches what your company has deemed relevant.